ashiklom/pecan.book/Using-Git.md

 network access or a central server.
 Branching and merging are fast and easy to do.

+A good place to start is the [GitHub 5 minute illustrated tutorial](https://guides.github.com/introduction/flow/).
-There are two fun tutorials for learning git: [LearnGitBranching](http://pcottle.github.com/learnGitBranching/) and [TryGit](http://try.github.com).
-More information is available in the [[References | Using-Git#references]]
+In addition, there are two fun tutorials for learning git: [LearnGitBranching](http://pcottle.github.com/learnGitBranching/) and
+[TryGit](http://try.github.com).
+For additional tutorials and background see [[References | Using-Git#references]]

-In the rest of the document I will talk about URL’s to clone the code.
+**URLs** In the rest of the document will use specific URL’s to clone the code.
 There a few URL’s you can use to clone a project, using https, ssh and git.
 You can use either https or git to clone a repository and write to it.
 The git protocol is read-only.